jackvreeken/rtc-tools/doc/examples/optimization/ensemble.rst

 .. note::

     This example is an extension of :doc:`lookup_table`.
-It assumes prior knowledge of goal programming and the lookuptables components of  RTC-Tools.
+It assumes prior knowledge of goal programming and the lookup tables components of RTC-Tools.
 If you are a first-time user of RTC-Tools, see :doc:`basic`.

 Then biggest change to RTC-Tools when using an ensemble is the structure of the